jcrites/web-terminal/docs/structured-data.md

 Many additional forms of intelligence are desirable and possible with a strong semantic understanding of data.

-The article [Structured Hypermedia](web-terminal/structured-hypermedia) discusses how we will specifically achieve these goals using our structured data.
+The article [Hypermedia](hypermedia) discusses how we will specifically achieve our user experience goals by preserving structured data in hypermedia.

 #### Non-Solutions